 Locations: La Jolla (CA)

-A nonprofit university founded in San Diego in 1971, National University offers more than 90 different degree programs that can be completed fully online.
-The online Master of Arts in Performance Psychology teaches students how the field of psychology applies to performance in athletics — including teaching and coaching in both school and community organizations — but also to other areas such as the performing arts, business, and the military.
-The program is delivered in four-week classes.
-A minimum of 67.5 quarter units are required for completion, and students may transfer up to 13.5 quarter units toward the degree.
+A nonprofit university founded in 1971, National University offers more than 90 different degree programs that can be completed fully online.
+The online Master of Arts in Performance Psychology teaches students how the field of psychology applies to performance in athletics — including teaching and coaching in both school and community organizations — and other areas such as the performing arts, business, and the military.
+The program is delivered in four-week classes using an online platform that supports discussion forums, interactive tutorials and activities, and email.
+Distance learners work independently; however, the program incorporates collaborative learning styles, such as group projects.
+Students can expect to take courses such as Organizational Behavior, Sport/Performance Psychology, and Theories of Behavior Change.
+The degree requires a minimum of 67.5 quarter units, and students may transfer up to 13.5 quarter units toward the degree.
+Online students can benefit from support resources like career services, IT help, testing services, and academic advising.
+To apply to the program, students must submit their academic transcripts and an online application.
+A 2.5 minimum GPA is preferred, but students with a lower GPA may be admitted if their GRE scores are satisfactory.
+Applications are accepted year-round, and classes start at the beginning of every month.

 #6 Pepperdine University